pinguin-halt/ser/README.md

 ```
 features extraction

-To extract the MFCC and Chorma features run
+To extract the MFCC and Chroma features run
 ```
 preprocessing files
 ```